ClickHouse/ClickHouse/website/blog/en/2021/clickhouse-v21.12-released.md

 SELECT uniq(user_id) FROM {tbl:Identifier}
 ```

+Identifier parameters also work for CREATE, DROP and all DDL queries.
+This is implemented by **Nikolai Degterinskiy**.

 **How does this help you?**

 Let ClickHouse do the heavy-lifting and keep your scripts safe and secure.